bollohz/exporters_webhook/README.md

 ```
 3. Launch the command `make release-chart`

-# Or just release the chart!!
+# :rocket: Or just release the chart!!

 In any case you can directly use my DockerImage and use just release the chart inside the cluster.
 For doing so, please run the `./helm/release_chart.sh` script from the root folder of the project.

-# How does it works?
+# :thinking: How does it works?

 1. Add the label `exporter-injection: enabled` in the PodSpec template definiton (it works also for Deployment or Pod object, check the examples.)
 2. Add the label `inject-exporters: value1,value2...` for the exporter you want to add inside the pod definition